FREQUENTLY ASKED QUESTIONS ABOUT THE WTA PROGRAM

 WHO CAN TAKE THE COURSE?
 (BSN, OT, PT, PA, ETC).
 WHAT IS THE ELIGIBILITY CRITERIA FOR COURSE PARTICIPANTS?

 The WTA Program is offered to non-BSN, LPN/LVNs and medics, but attendance is not limited to those levels of practice.
 The WTA Program would be an excellent program for SWAT, PU/IP, and Skin Resource teams.The target audience for the WTA Program includes:

 - Licensed health care providers (LPN/LVNs; non baccalaureate RNs; and/or baccalaureate or Master’s prepared RNs who do not wish to specialize but want more knowledge in wound care).

 - Military medics/corpsmen (Active duty).

 - Other clinicians who want more wound care knowledge.

-Note: Continuing Education (CE) Contact Hours provided only for nurses, physical therapists, and physical therapist assistants.
+Note: Continuing Education (CE) Contact Hours provided only for nurses.
 All other attendees will obtain a certificate of completion upon successful completion of the program.